aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 * Add an AI Player: I'd create a new AIPlayer class that extends Player.
 The core of the AIPlayer will be a method that generates the guesses.
 I'd then modify the Game class
 * JUnit tesing: Write and execute automated tests for models, game logic, DAO implementations, integration.
 * Implement getGamesBy____ (Player, solved, etc.).
 This could be used for showing player and solve rate statistics.
-* Add command line flag capability so that the player can indicate if they wish to display the secret at the beginning of the game for debugging purposes
+* Add command line flag capability so that the player can indicate if they wish to display the secret at the beginning of the game for debugging purposes.